bigcommerce/dev-docs/docs/api-docs/building-checkouts/checkout-consignment.md

 > For limits on the number of line items in a consignment, see the [Create a consignment endpoint](/api-reference/storefront/checkouts/checkout-consignments/checkoutsconsignmentsbycheckoutidpost) documentation.

-> The Storefront Checkout API allows developers to build a checkout experience by accessing raw API request/response data.

 > The Server-to-Server Checkout API responds quickly when the checkout contains one consignment.
 Each additional consignment increases the amount of time the API takes to finish creating a checkout.
+The example API calls in this article use the Server-to-Server Checkout API.

+> The Storefront Checkout API allows developers to manage a shopper’s cart and checkout and fetch order data via client-side JavaScript on BigCommerce Stencil powered storefronts.
+OAuth scopes are not needed.

 </div>
 </div>